Premier-School-Refusal-Treatment-Program

 The Role of ERP in Residential Treatment for School Refusal

-Exposure and Response Prevention (ERP) is a type of cognitive-behavioral therapy often used to treat teen anxiety disorders, such as Obsessive Compulsive Disorder (OCD) and Phobias.
+Exposure and Response Prevention (ERP) is a type of cognitive-behavioral therapy often used to treat teen anxiety disorders, such as Generalized Anxiety Disorder, panic attacks, Obsessive Compulsive Disorder (OCD), and social anxiety.
 It involves gradual and repeated exposure to feared situations until the situation no longer elicits an intense anxiety response.
 ERP therapy can be particularly effective at helping teens with school anxiety.

 The Role of ERP in Residential Treatment for School Refusal